httpwg/wg-materials/ietf102/minutes.md

 Mark: Doesn't require the alternate to be named in the cert?

-Mike: Adds a "concieled option"
+Mike: Adds a "concealed option"

 Ekr: It must validate for the real cert